Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Methods

 \subsection{Reinforcement Learning (RL)}

-RL addresses sequential decision-making problems under uncertainty by allowing an agent to interact with an environment and optimise its behaviour through cumulative rewards~\citep{silver_mastering_2016, kiran_deep_2021, font_deep_2025}.
+RL addresses sequential decision-making problems under uncertainty by allowing an agent to interact with an environment and optimise its behaviour through cumulative rewards~\cite{silver_mastering_2016, kiran_deep_2021, font_deep_2025}.
 Unlike supervised learning which depends on labelled input–output pairs, RL relies on trial-and-error interaction with the environment where policies improve as the agent receives feedback from its own actions.
-In contrast to other online learning strategies such as bandits, which optimise only immediate rewards without state information~\citep{lattimore_bandit_2020}, RL utilises the formalism of a Markov Decision Process (MDP) to represent state information and assign credit to both immediate and delayed rewards.
+In contrast to other online learning strategies such as bandits, which optimise only immediate rewards without state information~\cite{lattimore_bandit_2020}, RL utilises the formalism of a Markov Decision Process (MDP) to use state information to model and solve sequential decision making problems. {For our application, this means that the evolving numerical model state is treated as the state of the decision process, parameter updates are treated as actions, and the reward quantifies how desirable the resulting model behaviour is over time.}